-: Central finding We performed random mutagenesis on dihydrofolate reductase and measured enzyme activity in a massively parallel growth assay.
+Central finding We performed random mutagenesis on dihydrofolate reductase and measured enzyme activity in a massively parallel growth assay.
 I trained models including linear models, general epistatic models, and large neural nets with and without access to phylogenetic data.
 I showed that the general epistatic models had similar performance to the neural net on held out test data.
 Both these models showed improvement when provided with phylogenetic data but outperformed the phylogenetic data alone or with the linear model.
 I also used each model to design new variants while systematically varying both number of mutations and optimization strategy to evaluate how well each model is able to extrapolate.
 I used a massively parallel growth assay to validate 12,000 designed proteins.
 This work is currently awaiting sequencing results from the final experiment before submission.

-: Influence/Application This work provides new methods for mapping the genotype-phenotype landscape of proteins and designing new variants.
+Influence/Application This work provides new methods for mapping the genotype-phenotype landscape of proteins and designing new variants.
 It also provides simple directly inspectable models that produce performance on par with neural net approaches for some prediction and design tasks.

-: My role I am the primary author on this work.
+My role I am the primary author on this work.
 I designed and conceived of the experiments, produced mutant libraries, performed massively parallel growth assays, wrote analysis code, wrote model code, trained models, tested model performance, and evaluated optimized sequence behavior.

-Contribution 4: Development of new CRISPR tools:
+4: Development of new CRISPR tools:

-: Historical background The ever expanding suite of CRISPR tools has helped drive a biotech revolution.
+Historical background The ever expanding suite of CRISPR tools has helped drive a biotech revolution.
 I have been part of two tool development projects, identifying CasX as a new RNA guided DNA nuclease and the development of Cas13/Csm6 RNA diagnostics.

-: CasX genome editing RNA guided DNA nucleases launched the CRISPR field.
+CasX genome editing RNA guided DNA nucleases launched the CRISPR field.
 However, nuclease size has hindered therapeutic applications.
 CasX is a <1,000 amino acid RuvC containing protein from CRISPR loci.
 We demonstrated guide directed cutting activity in vitro as well as cutting and CRISPRi in vivo.
 We solved a structure of the complex with target DNA and identified two new domains.
 We also detected a zinc binding motif and showed that CasX binds zinc.
 My role was to use x-ray fluorescence to detect zinc bound to the purified protein.
 CasX provides a new modality for genome editing that is proving useful in a variety of applications.
 Scribe Therapeutics is pursuing CasX based therapies.

-: Csm6 boosted Cas13 RNA detection CRISPR diagnostics can detect nucleic acids in one-pot isothermal reactions.
+Csm6 boosted Cas13 RNA detection CRISPR diagnostics can detect nucleic acids in one-pot isothermal reactions.
 This makes them attractive for at-home or point-of-care diagnostics.
 However, poor sensitivity meant pre-amplification was required to detect SARS-COV2 in patient samples.
 Class III CRISPR systems include a cyclic-oligo-A activated nuclease, Csm6.
 We hypothesized that linking cas13 and csm6 using cas13 targets that release Csm6 activator upon cleavage would improve sensitivity.
 We used kinetic modeling and spike in assays to show that secondary activator cleavage was limiting sensitivity.
 Using an activator resistant to secondary cleavage allowed detection of SARS-COV2 in clinical samples.
 My role in this work was kinetic modeling and writing the data analysis and statistical pipelines.
 This work has improved time to detection and sensitivity in CRISPR diagnostics.

 Jun-Jie Liu, . . ., John Desmarais, . . . et al. (Feb.
 2019).
 “CasX enzymes comprise a distinct family of RNA-guided genome editors”. en.
 In: Nature, p.
 1. issn: 0028-0836. doi: